Frisians: Frisians in Denmark

-In modern times, Frisian culture in Denmark is described as assimilated and most do not consider themselves Frisian.
-In regards to the Frisian language, very few may speak it as first language but it was traditionally spoken in few polder hamlets near the border to Germany.
+In modern times, Frisian culture in Denmark is described as assimilated and most people of Frisian descent do not consider themselves Frisian.
+In regards of the Frisian language, very few may speak it as first language but it was traditionally spoken in several polder hamlets near the border with Germany.
 One estimate puts the Frisian population in Denmark somewhere between 2,000 and 5,000.
+This number, however, might be grossly exaggerated.
+Frisian identity in Denmark was promoted by the Eiderstedt farmer and political activist Cornelius Petersen, who built a traditional Frisian farmstead in Møgeltønder in 1914 and founded the rural protest movement Bondens Selvstyre ("Farmers' self-government").
+More recently, the retired journalist Benny Siewertsen wrote a partisan pamphlet on Frisian heritage in Denmark.

 Language

 As both the Anglo-Saxons of England and the early Frisians were formed from similar tribal confederacies, their respective languages were very similar, together forming the Anglo-Frisian family.
-Old Frisian is the most closely related language to Old English and the modern Frisian dialects are in turn the closest related languages to contemporary English that do not themselves derive from Old English (although the modern Frisian and English are not mutually intelligible).
+Old Frisian is the most closely related language to Old English and the modern Frisian dialects are in turn the closest related languages to contemporary English that do not themselves derive from Old English (although modern Frisian and English are not mutually intelligible).

-The Frisian language group is divided into three mutually unintelligible languages:
+The Frisian language group is divided into three languages: